 Figure 9: U.S. Uranium Concentrate Production

 Other sources of fissionable material include: stocks of uranium from civilian and military inventories and nuclear fuel from spent fuel reprocessing and military plutonium.
 The “Megatons to Megawatts ” program has converted about 17,698 Russian nuclear warheads to fuel U.S. power plants.
-This 20-year program is expected to conclude in 2013.
+This 20-year program concluded in 2013.

 Figure 10: Nuclear Electricity Installed Capacity (GW)